Table of Contents

 The myocardium is a thin, yet strong membrane that surrounds and protects the heart and its associated structures.
-The myocardium has four layers: endocardium, myocardium, epicardium, and pericardium.
+The heart wall has three layers: epicardium, myocardium, and endocardium.

 The endocardium lines the inside of all four heart chambers and covers the heart valves.
 The epicardium forms a thin layer on top of the exterior surface of the heart and it also wraps around to cover areas of any openings in this layer.

 Cardiac Muscle Function